KyleBurney/learn-thai/README.md

 # Learn Thai
-A perspnal project built using React and Redux for learning the Thai language through digital flash cards
+A perspnal project built using React and Redux for learning the Thai language through digital flash cards.